SuperFola/blog/content/drafts/designing_a_better_import.md

       '->  | IROptimizer | --> | IRCompiler |
            .-------------.     .------------.
 ```

+- The Lexer disappeared, as the old parser was also not very manageable, hard to evolve, had a lot of bugs and could create invalid nodes.
+We’re now using a parser combinators approach, checking syntax more seriously while parsing, ensuring only correct nodes can be created.
+- The import solving got put in a separate pass, in charge of finding and replacing import nodes by a `Namespace` node with the different attributes of the import (glob, with prefix, specific symbols to import)
+- Then a new compiler pass appeared, and it is the one we will talk about the most: the **name resolution pass**, in charge of detecting unbound symbols and resolving namespaces

 Currently ast are merged together, we can’t import with a prefix nor import only a few symbols